apple patient

 Apple has surprisingly released iOS 13.5.1 and iPadOS 13.5.1 published and in doing so closed a loophole that allowed a jailbreak on all iPhone or iPad devices running the operating system.

-The latest iOS 13.5.1 update is probably for the current jailbreak, which can be performed using the unc0ver tool.
-Apple's security website states that iOS 13.5.1 closes a vulnerability in the system that allowed applications to "execute arbitrary code with kernel privileges".
-At the same time, the company mentioned that this is the same vulnerability that the unc0ver team discovered.
-Accordingly, devices with iOS 13.5.1 can no longer be cracked.
-In Apple's Description is it [called:
+The latest iOS 13.5.1 update appears to be for the current jailbreak, which can be performed using the unc0ver tool.
+Apple's security website states that iOS 13.5.1 fixes a vulnerability in the system that allowed applications to "execute arbitrary code with kernel privileges."
+At the same time, the company noted that this is the same vulnerability discovered by the unc0ver team.
+Accordingly, devices running iOS 13.5.1 can no longer be jailbroken.
+Apple's Description is it [called:

 kernel